Cerdanya: Modern times

 Cerdanya proper was split between Spain and France by the Treaty of the Pyrenees of 1659, with the north of Cerdanya becoming French, while the south of Cerdanya remained Spanish.
 The counties of Rosselló, Capcir, and Conflent also became French at that time.

 Today, the Spanish side of Cerdanya is a Catalan comarca known as Baixa Cerdanya (i.e. "Lower Cerdanya"), and whose capital is Puigcerdà.
 Puigcerdà was already the capital of Cerdanya before the division of 1659, having replaced Hix in 1178 as capital of Cerdanya.
 Hix, the place where the counts of Cerdanya resided, is now a village inside the commune of Bourg-Madame on the French side of the border.
 Hix had itself replaced Llívia, which was the ancient capital of Cerdanya in Antiquity.
-At the Treaty of the Pyrenees it was decided that Llívia would remain Spanish (allegedly because the treaty stipulated that only villages were to be ceded to France, and Llívia was considered a city and not a village, due to its status as the ancient capital of Cerdanya), so Llívia is now an exclave of Spain inside French territory.
+At the Treaty of the Pyrenees it was decided that Llívia would remain Spanish (allegedly because the treaty stipulated that only villages were to be ceded to France, and Llívia was considered a city and not a village, due to its status as the ancient capital of Cerdanya), so Llívia is now an enclave of Spain inside French territory.

 The French side of Cerdanya is part of the département of Pyrénées-Orientales and has no particular status.
 People in France refer to it as Cerdagne française (that is, "French Cerdanya"), or just Cerdagne, while people on the Spanish side refer to it as Alta Cerdanya ("Upper Cerdanya").
 Its main towns are Bourg-Madame and the ski resort of Font-Romeu.

 Despite the split between France and Spain, ties remain between families on both sides of the border, with frequent travel from one country to the other.
 During World War I, Cerdanya has been the place of an important smuggling trade in which horses and mules went from French to Spanish Cerdanya, before being sold to the French army and going back to France through Le Perthus.

 Municipalities

 French side

-Known as French Cerdagne (Catalan: Alta Cerdanya).
+Known as French Cerdagne (Catalan: Alta Cerdanya), it is part of the French department of Pyrénées-Orientales, which itself is part of the Occitanie region.
+It has no special administrative self-government status apart from that of the department, thus solely being a physiographic region within the department.